j-bel/miniQuad-robot/Assembly Instructions.md

 ![MotorLayoutIMG](https://user-images.githubusercontent.com/69541527/90822012-c5ba1300-e301-11ea-9b9b-53b30e44ea6b.PNG)

 Connect Motor 1 to 2, 3 to 4, 5 to 6, and 7 to 8 with one of the supplied cables using inner terminals between each respective set of motors.
 Connect a second cable to the other terminals of motors 2, 3, 6, and 7.
-These terminals will be closest to the center of motor layout.
+These terminals will be closest to the center of motor layout pictured above.
 Leave one end of the cable unnattached.
 This will be used to connect to the controller later.

 Press a 4-40 Nut into each of the 4 holes on one of the XL320 Motor Mounts.